cybersamurai2410/RL_Trading/README.md

 8. Model Performance Evaluation

 **Conclusion**<br>
-* Utilising RNN architecture with DRL is capable of making more profitable trades compared to a standard MLP architecture.
+* Utilising RNN architecture with DRL is capable of making more profitable trades compared to a standard MLP architecture, achieving an average of 10% profit increase as well as increased rewards.
 * Ensemble modelling by aggregating actions via voting/averaging combines decisions of various models for more robustness but does not lead to better performance.
 * Continuous trading environment offers more flexibility in simulating real-world trading scenarios compared to discrete trading environments as well as generalising multiple stocks.
   * Utilising technical indicators for trading allow the algorithms to improve pattern recognition on the stock data.